 Myozyme is a powder for concentrate for solution for infusion in a vial (50 mg/vial).
-Each pack contains 1, 10 or 25 vials.
-Not all pack sizes may be marketed.
+Each pack contains 1, 10 or

 The powder is white to off-white.
 After reconstitution it is a clear, colourless to pale yellow solution, which may contain particles.
 The reconstituted solution must be further diluted.